ZhihangXu/Scientific-computing-paper/README.md

 ## PAPER LIST

 The following is a list of recommended paper in many fields such as MCMC and Variational Inference.
-Please email Zhihang Xu （xuzhh@shanghaitech.edu.cn） if you would like to add papesr to this page.
+Please email Zhihang Xu （xuzhh@shanghaitech.edu.cn） if you have any suggestions.

 ---
 ## Part I:  Sampling and generative models